gabriellapizzuto/gabriellapizzuto.github.io/_pages/about.md

 ---

 ------
+Currently, I work within the Autononous Chemistry Laboratory at the University of Liverpool as a senior Postdoctoral Research Associate.

-Currently, I work within the [Institute of Perception, Action and Behaviour](http://web.inf.ed.ac.uk/ipab) and the [Edinburgh Centre for Robotics](https://www.edinburgh-robotics.org/) as a Postdoctoral Research Associate.
+Previously, I worked within the [Institute of Perception, Action and Behaviour](http://web.inf.ed.ac.uk/ipab) and the [Edinburgh Centre for Robotics](https://www.edinburgh-robotics.org/) as a Postdoctoral Research Associate.

 ![](/images/ecr.jpg){:height="170px" width="300px"} ![](/images/ipab.png){:height="170px" width="300px"}